gin66/rusthesia/README.md

 # Rusthesia

 Rusthesia is till now just a hack to play a midi file, created from Logic Pro/X, and display a window with falling notes down onto a piano.
-Thus hardcoded for example is to use track 1 and 2 as piano input.

 The midi file can be transposed in half notes in realtime by using shift left/right key.
 Playing can be paused by space.